Community Benefit

 Community Action Marin

-Community Action Marin breaks down the barriers that get in the way of
+At Community Action Marin, we break down the barriers that get in the way

-anyone in the community being able to support themselves, and each other.
+of anyone in our community being able to support themselves, and each

-Bilingual and bicultural staff support equity and well-being for all.
+other.
+Bilingual and bicultural staff support equity and well-being for

 Homeward Bound of Marin: Marin County Homeless Shelters